bestscarper/ash-cv/ashley.hindmarsh.cv.md

  * Previously Tech Lead on key customer-facing systems for the BBC - the power behind iPlayer.
  * Previously Principal Dev and Team lead on the award-winning BBC Video Factory portfolio - bringing over a million hours of content to all devices.
  * Recent, relevant experience in Agile and DevOps environments, continuous integration/delivery (CI/CD) to Cloud platforms.
  * Ethos: _Each line of code has an ongoing cost, so write as little as possible, and keep everything else tidy.
-Tests are first-class code._
+Tests are first-class code: Testability is a major part of design._

 ## Technical

 ### Development
  * General: Object-oriented, with a functional mindset.
 Focus on using TDD/BDD to drive clean, maintainable code.
  * Use of containerization (Docker) to reduce distance between development and production.
- * Java (7+ years): Oracle Certified Associate (Java 8).
-Spring Boot/Core/Data/Cloud/Batch/Security, Java8+, Reactive, Apache Camel, TDD/BDD (JUnit, Mockito, Cucumber-JVM), REST (JAX-RS/Jersey/Spring), Maven/Gradle, JAXB, JSON, DropWizard.
+ * Java (10+ years): Oracle Certified Associate (Java 8).
+Spring ecosystem, Java (up to 15), Reactive, Apache Camel, TDD/BDD (JUnit, Mockito, Cucumber-JVM), REST (JAX-RS/Jersey/Spring), Maven/Gradle, JAXB, JSON, DropWizard.
  * Perl (10+ years): "Modern Perl" OO (Moose/Moo, Plack) - database apps, web services, data-processing (XML, JSON etc).
- * Javascript (occasional): Exposure to node.js, JQuery.
- * Other dynamic languages: Javascript, Ruby, Python
+ * Other dynamic languages: Javascript (vanilla, and node.js), Ruby, Python (varying experience)
- * Frontend (basic): HTML, CSS, Javascript (JQuery), Bootstrap.
+ * Frontend: _I've been working with Web UIs throughout my career.
+Now I mainly maintain rather than develop because it's a massive field in itself.
+So I'm fine with HTML, CSS, Javascript, Bootstrap, templating_
  * Relational databases: applications, schema design, query design and optimisation
  * "NoSQL" databases and key/value stores (e.g. DynamoDB, Redis, Memcached)